Mohamed-Abotalb/alx-system_engineering-devops/0x00-shell_basics/README.md

 - First Script is in file 100-lets_move and it moves all files beginning with an uppercase letter to the directory /tmp/u.

 - Second Script is in file 101-clean_emacs and it deletes all files in the current working directory that end with the character ~.

+- Third Script is in file 102-tree and it creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.